CTSRD-CHERI/cheribsd-getting-started/src/packages/README.md

 form of code generation and Application Binary Interface (ABI).
 They have different levels of completeness, maturity, security, and support.

-**This document describes CheriBSD support for packages as of the 22.05 release, which differs substantially from prior releases and software snapshots due to the introduction of a `pkg64c` package set.**

 ## Hybrid ABI packages

 **Hybrid ABI packages** are compiled almost identically to packages in the